Patr1ick/HandwritingRecognition/README.md

 ### Run the application

-After that you can simply call the following command:
+After that you only need to execute the following command:

 ```bash
 python main.py